pmelet/tcnlu/README.md

  - 2 = input file was analyzed and is corrupted

 ## Format transcoding
-    tcnlu transform input --of <format>[:<variant>] output [output ...]

-Generate training file in a format from training file in another.

 ```
 usage: tcnlu transform [-h] --of OF [--lang LANG] [--name NAME] [--no-literal]
                        ifile ofiles [ofiles ...]

-Generate training file in a format from training file in another.
+Generate training file in a given format based on another training file in another format.

 positional arguments:
   ifile         input file